KhronosGroup/glTF/sampleModels/README.md

 | [CesiumMan](CesiumMan)                 | ![](CesiumMan/screenshot/screenshot.png)         | Textured.
 Animations.
 Skins. |
 | [monster](monster)                     | ![](monster/screenshot/screenshot.png)           | Textured.
 Animations.
 Skins. |
 | [brainsteam](brainsteam)               | ![](brainsteam/screenshot/screenshot.png)        | Animations.
 Skins. |

+## Contributing Sample Models

+We appreciate sample model contributions; they help ensure a consistent glTF ecosystem.

+To contribute a model, open a pull request with:
+* A new subdirectory containing
+   * The model in as many glTF variations as possible (using the same directory structure as the others ([example](example))).
+Tools for converting to glTF are [here](https://github.com/KhronosGroup/glTF#converters).
+   * A README.txt with any usage restrictions.
+* An update to this README.md to add the new model to the above table.

+If you have any questions, submit an [issue](https://github.com/KhronosGroup/glTF/issues).